ialbert/bio/md/bio-install.md

 Type `bio` followed by one or more accession numbers followed by one or more flags or options.

-    bio ACC1 [ACC2 ACC3] --option1 value1 --flag1 ...
+    bio [command] [words] --option value --flag

+1. Commands may be: `align`, `taxon`.
+When no commands are passed the default actions take place.
+1. The `words` may be one or more data names.
-1. A `flag` is a parameter that does not take additional values: `--fetch`
+1. A `flag` is a parameter that does not take additional values: `--fetch` or `--list`
-1. An `option` is a parameter that takes an additional value: `--start 100`
+1. An `option` is a parameter that takes an additional value: `--start 100` or `--gap-open 10`

-Use the `-v` flag to produce verbose outputs for each command.
+Use the `-v` flag to produce verbose outputs for a run.

 ### Subcommands

-Certain words may not be accession numbers as they carry additional meaning and trigger alternative actions
+Certain words may not be used as data names  as they carry additional meaning and trigger alternative actions

-    bio align ACC1 [ACC2 ACC3] --option1 value1 --flag1 ...
+    bio align data1 data2 --option value --flag

 You may get help on alignments with: